zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-save-changes-performance.md

 ```
 [Try it online](https://dotnetfiddle.net/NxeEId)

-When turning off this option, the library does no longer use the methods from Entity Framework but internal methods from our [Entity Framework Extensions](https://entityframework-extensions.net/) library.
+When turning off this option, the library no longer uses the methods from Entity Framework but internal methods from our [Entity Framework Extensions](https://entityframework-extensions.net/) library.

 [Learn more](https://entityframework-extensions.net/improve-bulk-savechanges)